drcandacemakedamoore/cleanX/README.md

 #### ARM64

-Seems to be unsupported at the moment on both Linux and OSX, but it's likely that support will be added in the future.
+Unsupported at the moment on both Linux and OSX, but it's likely that support will be added in the future.

+#### 32-bit Intell and ARM

+We don't know if either one of these is supported.
+There's a good chance that 32-bit Intell will work.
+There's a good chance that ARM won't.

+It's unlikely that the support will be added in the future.

 ## Installation
 - setting up a virtual environment is desirable, but not absolutely